InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

     - Making sure the community gets public credit for their work
     - ...)

-## Becoming a Trusted Committer
+## Becoming a Trusted Committer and the different levels of participation

 As we said in the beginning, the TC role is a very demanding but at the same time very fulfilling role to have.
-For me personally, I can say that my years as TC have been the best years of my professional life, so far.
-If we have interested you in the role of a TC, you might ask yourself: how do I actually jbecome a TC?
+If we have interested you in the role of a TC, you might ask yourself: how do I actually become a TC?
 How does that work in practice?

 InnerSource communities follow the same principles that Open Source communities do, one of which is meritocracy.
 In a Meritocracy, power is vested in